 Every University of Scranton student has a responsibility to conduct themselves in accordance with this policy as a condition of enrollment.
 Every University of Scranton employee has a responsibility to conduct themselves in accordance with this policy as a condition of employment.
-Every employee has a responsibility to report to the University's Title IX officer complaints of harassment or discrimination.
-Conduct found to be in violation of this policy will not be tolerated.
+Supervisory employee have a responsibility to report to the University's Title IX officer complaints of harassment or discrimination.
 Once informed of such conduct or behavior the University will investigate (either formal or informal) and seek resolution of the complaint.

-If an individual is found to be in violation of the policy, the University will take corrective action, including stopping the Members of the University community found to be in violation of this policy will face disciplinary action up to and including dismissal.
+If an individual is found to be in violation of the policy, the University will take corrective action, including disciplinary action up to and including dismissal.
 All complaints alleging a violation of this policy by a member of the University community should be filed with the Office of Equity and Diversity.